 Natto, for example, is a dish that contains fermented soybeans, and I consider it one the greatest probiotic foods because it has been proven to help reduce inflammation and support your immune system.

 Oftentimes extracted from soybean oil, one ounce (28 grams) of soybean lecithin has the following nutritional content:

 - 51.5 micrograms vitamin K (64 percent DV)

 - 2.3 milligrams vitamin E (11 percent DV)

-According to researchers in Japan, the administration of fresh phospholipids can work to replace damaged cell membranes and restore the structure and function of the cellular membrane.
-This is called lipid replacement therapy and it has shown to improve fatigue, diabetes symptoms, degenerative diseases and metabolic syndrome.
-(2)
+Researchers in Japan found that the administration of fresh phospholipids can work to replace damaged cell membranes and restore the structure and function of the cellular membrane.
+This is called lipid replacement therapy, and it has been shown to improve fatigue, diabetes symptoms, degenerative diseases and metabolic syndrome.